aMAAmina/free-genai-bootcamp-2025/genai-architecting/README.md

 # Constraints
 Limited Hardware Capacity:
-The current hardware setup, an Intel i5 processor with 8GB of RAM, is not ideal for running large Generative AI (GenAI) models efficiently.
+The current hardware setup, is not ideal for running large Generative AI (GenAI) models efficiently.

 # Risks
 Cloud costs may vary depending on usage patterns, model size, and the frequency of requests.